How to Clean and Prepare Lobster Tails

 • Using a good pair of kitchen scissors works best for this recipe.

-• First, cut off ALL the attached fins on the sides and ends of their shells and discard them.
+• First, cut and remove ALL the attached fins on the sides and ends of their shells and discard them.
 NOTE: These little fins including the large one at the end of the tail are the smelly part of the lobster.

 Steps to cutting lobster tails by 2sistersrecipes.com